 Follow on Facebook and Twitter.

 This assembly works to support and integrate the efforts of NCTE constituents concerned with language and literacy issues in Early Childhood Education — defined as the education of children from birth to age 8.
 The ECEA sponsors the Day of Early Childhood on Saturday during the NCTE Annual Convention and publishes an online peer reviewed journal, Perspectives & Provocations and twice-yearly newsletter.
 Each year it recognizes an outstanding teacher educator and teacher with an award and provides 3 scholarships to attend the Convention.
 ECEA’s Affirmative Action Committee has created the Professional Dyads and Culturally Relevant Teaching project and developed multiple resources including a list of consultants to facilitate early childhood educators’ anti-racist work.
-For more information, visit the ECEA website or contact Sandra Osorio Chair or Jennipher Frazier, Assistant Chair.
+For more information, visit the ECEA website or contact Jennipher Frazier, Chair, or Darius Phelps, Co-Chair.

 English as a Second Language Assembly (ESLA)